Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Abstract

 \section{Abstract}

-Contextual Self-Modulation (CSM) is a potent regularization mechanism for the Neural Context Flow (NCF) framework which demonstrates powerful meta-learning of physical systems.
+Contextual Self-Modulation (CSM) \cite{nzoyem2025neural} is a potent regularization mechanism for Neural Context Flows (NCFs) which demonstrates powerful meta-learning on physical systems.
 However, CSM has limitations in its applicability across different modalities and in high-data regimes.
-In this work, we introduce two extensions: $i$CSM, which expands CSM to infinite-dimensional tasks, and StochasticNCF, which improves scalability.
-These extensions are demonstrated through comprehensive experimentation on a range of tasks, including dynamical systems with parameter variations, computer vision challenges, and curve fitting problems. $i$CSM embeds the contexts into an infinite-dimensional function space, as opposed to CSM which uses finite-dimensional context vectors.
-StochasticNCF enables the application of both CSM and $i$CSM to high-data scenarios by providing an unbiased approximation of meta-gradient updates through a sampled set of nearest environments.
+In this work, we introduce two extensions: $i$CSM which expands CSM to infinite-dimensional variations by embedding the contexts into a function space, and StochasticNCF which improves scalability by providing a low-cost approximation of meta-gradient updates through a sampled set of nearest environments.
+These extensions are demonstrated through comprehensive experimentation on a range of tasks, including dynamical systems, computer vision challenges, and curve fitting problems.
 Additionally, we incorporate higher-order Taylor expansions via Taylor-Mode automatic differentiation, revealing that higher-order approximations do not necessarily enhance generalization.
-Finally, we demonstrate how CSM can be integrated into other meta-learning frameworks with FlashCAVIA, a computationally efficient extension of the CAVIA meta-learning framework (Zintgraf et al. 2019).
-FlashCAVIA outperforms its predecessor across various benchmarks and reinforces the utility of bi-level optimization techniques.
-Together, these contributions establish a robust framework for tackling an expanded spectrum of meta-learning tasks, offering practical insights for out-of-distribution generalization.
-Our open-sourced library, designed for flexible integration of self-modulation into contextual meta-learning workflows, is available at \url{github.com/ddrous/self-mod}.
+Finally, we demonstrate how CSM can be integrated into other meta-learning frameworks with FlashCAVIA, a computationally efficient extension of the CAVIA meta-learning framework \cite{zintgraf2019fast}.
+Together, these contributions highlight the significant benefits of CSM and indicate that its strengths in meta-learning and out-of-distribution tasks are particularly well-suited to physical systems.
+Our open-source library, designed for modular integration of self-modulation into contextual meta-learning workflows, is available at \href{https://github.com/ddrous/self-mod}{\texttt{https://github.com/ddrous/self-mod}}.